seahbrodmann/credit-score-classification/README.md

 | First-month accuracy | 75.1% |
 | Reported 8-month cumulative accuracy | 68.2% |

-## Business problem
+## Why I built this project

-Credit-risk classification is not only about maximising accuracy.
-Predicting a risky customer as safer than they are can carry substantially greater downside than making the opposite error.
-This project therefore combines standard model performance with a cost-aware view of error direction.
+Credit-risk decisions should not be evaluated only by overall accuracy.
+A model that classifies a high-risk customer as low risk can create more downside than the opposite mistake.
+I therefore compared several classification methods and evaluated both predictive performance and the direction of errors.

+## Method

+1. Validate the longitudinal customer-month dataset.
+2. Remove month 1 from the one-step experiment because no previous score exists.
+3. Split train and test sets by customer, not by row.
+4. Select one test month per held-out customer.
+5. Tune each model with customer-level five-fold cross-validation.
+6. Evaluate accuracy, macro recall, macro specificity and two cost-aware metrics.
+7. Compare base models with a weighted probability ensemble.

 ## What I built